Antchu/frontend-challenge/README.md

 --------------------

-### I hope you all enjoy my product it was pretty fun!
+### I hope you all enjoy my project.
+It was pretty fun! (lmk if you like my choice in videos)